San Miguel Beermen: 1999–2001: Jong Uichico's arrival

+2002–2006: The later Jong Uichico years

 Ildefonso, Racela, newly acquired Dondon Hontiveros, Seigle and coach Jong Uichico concentrated their time with the RP National team in the 2002 season.
 Meanwhile, San Miguel was left with only Dorian Peña and Boybits Victoria on the team.
 San Miguel fielded in Strothers and later former NBA veteran Mario Bennett for the Governors' Cup.
 After the Beermen finished eighth in the elimination round, SMB upset the Talk 'N Text Phone Pals in the quarterfinals but was eliminated by Alaska in the semi-finals and finished fourth in the tournament.
 Strothers announced his retirement after the tournament.

 In the Commissioner's Cup, San Miguel took Shea Seals and Art Long as import.
 But the temperamental Long got into a dirty scuffle with Red Bull import Antonio Lang during a game despite San Miguel finishing fourth after the elimination phase.
 Terquin Mott replaced Long before the end of the eliminations.
 After eliminating Coca-Cola in the quarters, Red Bull eliminated them in the semis before finishing third.

 In the All-Filipino, San Miguel was decimated by Danny Seigle's injury with the national team.
 Racela, Ildefonso and Hontiveros returned for San Miguel but they were eliminated by Coca-Cola in the semis to finished third for the second-straight conference.

 San Miguel returned in the 2003 on a bright note.
 After the elimination round of the All-Filipino, they finished first in Group A to qualify for the quarterfinals phase of the tournament.
 But the Beermen failed to enter the semis after finishing 1–2 in the single-round robin format.
 Their great finish in the All-Filipino helped the Beermen qualify for the Invitational tournament, but San Miguel failed to advance to the semis.

 In the first Reinforced Conference in more than a decade, San Miguel fielded in several lemon imports before settling on former Sta.
 Lucia import Kwan Johnson.
 After a 0–5 start, San Miguel went 10–3 the rest of the way to enter the Finals, but lost in seven games to the Coca-Cola Tigers.